bandprotocol/bandchain-docs/docs/node-validators/02-run-node/02-joining-testnet/01-getting-started.md

 ## Hardware Requirements

-You have to have at least 16 GB of RAM and 4 CPU Cores to run a node in BandChain Laozi testnet.
+You have to have at least 16 GB of RAM, 4 CPU Cores and storage size of 100GB to run a node.

 **Note:** Storage size for validators will depend on the level of pruning.